speudusa/csharp-web-development-wiki/Course-Overview-and-Structure.md

   * Look for signs of students struggling and falling behind
   * Use feedback from students and TAs to determine how to cover the topic more effectively
   * Adjust examples and descriptions of topics as needed
-* Manage and coach TAs
+* Act as a knowledgeable resource for TAs

 ## Teaching Assistants (TAs)